Skip to main

 -Arts Administration Alum Charles Calhoun

-KISS Paris
+KIIS Paris

-No knowledge of French is necessary to participate in this program.
+No foreign language proficiency is necessary to participate in this program.
+The program is available to both undergraduate and graduate students.

-ART 491: Special Studies: Cultural Tourism
+ART 491: Cultural Tourism

 Costs

-Costs for Education Abroad programs vary often depending on the types of extracurricular activities that students chose to participate in while abroad.
+Costs for Education Abroad programs vary based on the program location, length, and extracurricular activities that students chose to participate in while abroad.
+Students may utilize their financial aid packages toward Education Abroad programs.

 Scholarships